cairis-platform/cairis/docs/doc.rst

    security pattern in the Security Patterns dialog box, making the necessary changes, and clicking on the Update button.

--  To delete a security pattern, select the pattern to delete in the Security Patterns dialog box, and select the Delete button.
+-  To delete a security pattern, click on the Delete button besides pattern to delete in the Security Patterns table.

 Situate a security pattern
 --------------------------